munificent/game-programming-patterns/book/subclass-sandbox.markdown

     Note here that `init()` and `particles_` are both static.
 As long as the game calls `Superpower::init()` once early on, every power can access the particle system.
-At the same time, `Superpower` instances can be created freely just by calling the right derived class's constructor.
+At the same time, `Superpower` instances can be created freely by calling the right derived class's constructor.

     Even better, now that `particles_` is a *static* variable, we don't have to store it for each instance of `Superpower`, so we've made the class use less